Search This Blog

 Silk Market

 How they market and price items for sale at the Silk Market made me laugh.
 Everyone in the shop speaks English and eager to sell you something, just be prepared to be annoyed by the sales ladies and their persistence.
-Please ask Scott for further details as he has become an expert on the shop prices ;-)

 Summer Palace

 I woke up early the following morning to meet my tourist guide and prepared for my 2nd day trip.
 My tour guide, Carol, planned a full day for me, with visits to 5 interesting places.
 The first spot she brought me to was the “Summer Palace”.
 If you are looking for a place for a walk to enjoy nature and history “Summer Palace” is the perfect place to visit.
 This palace was more impressive to me than the Forbidden City.
 The "Summer Palace" has varied scenery and a more natural feel with lakes and trees.
-Nature is a function of this place.
+Nature is the function of this place.

 Forbidden City